CBDOO at your service

 How to take CBD oil

 Taking cannabidiol in oil form is one of the most effective ways to consume it.
-All you need to do is place a few drops directly under the tongue, using a pipette, for about a minute.
+All you need to do is take a few drops with a pipette, directly under the tongue, for about a minute.

 This allows CBD to enter the bloodstream very quickly, and ultimately the endocannabinoid system.
 Although taking CBD has no side effects, as each individual reacts differently to the molecule, it is advisable to start with the lowest dosage and then increase the number of drops until relief is achieved.